 — Melanie Dorion, Nurse Practitioner, retired professional cyclist, mother

 The Pilates Chair is a perfect way to work on functional fitness.
 This class is for anyone, really.
 From those rehabilitation and injury to the elite athlete, the Pilates Chair is a favorite of instructors and clients alike.

-The Rope Wall
+Now Offering Classes on The Rope Wall

 Posture Studio now offers classes on the rope wall.
 The rope wall allows clients feedback during functional training exercises and is a powerful way to understand alignment.
 Classes include Yoga Rope Wall, Pilates Tower, and Strength Training Rope Wall which is similar to TRX.